tomorrow

 Think Green

-Sweet energy from CO2
+Sweet energy from CO

-Researchers have been working on making sensible use of the environmentally harmful CO2 for decades.
+for decades.
 Carbon dioxide can be an important raw material.
 Even sugar can be produced from it.

 Think Green